 United States Code Service (USCS) - published by LexisNexis, this annotated version of the code contains legal notes and research guides.

-All three versions are available online, while the latest print versions of USCS and USCA are available in the Reference collection.
+All three versions are available online, while the latest print versions of USCS and USCA are available on the 2nd Floor.

 In the Library: